sorbet/sorbet/website/docs/error-reference.md

 errors come from simple typos or misunderstandings about how Ruby works.
 In
 particular: the only two "falsy" values in Ruby are `nil` and `false`.

+Note if you intend for code to be dead because you've exhausted all the cases and are trying to raise in the default case, use `T.absurd` to assert that a case analysis is exhaustive.
+See [Exhaustiveness Checking](exhaustiveness.md) for more information.

 Sometimes, dead code errors can be hard to track down.
 The best way to pinpoint the cause of a dead code error is to wrap variables or expressions in `T.reveal_type(...)` to validate the assumptions that a piece of code is making.